GabeIB/YUL-transpiler/Transpiler/README.txt

-This is a transpiler from MiniC to YUL based on the MicroC compiler given in class
+This is a transpiler from MiniC to YUL based on the MicroC compiler written by Ronghui Gu

 to build the transpiler, run "ocamlbuild transpiler.native" on the command line (bash)